jmacglashan/burlap/README.md

 ### Ant

 For the time being, you can also use ant as a build system.
-But we will be phasing this out for Maven.
+But we will be phasing ant support out.

 Compile a jar file into the dist directory:
 ```